Amerika (miniseries): Social criticism and commentary

 Although it aired only two years before the fall of the Berlin Wall and the collapse of the Warsaw Pact, Amerika implied that American apathy and an unwillingness to defend freedom on the part of many citizens made the Soviet takeover rather easy.
-This depiction was objected to by those who saw it as needlessly provoking "overt jingoism," while labeling the miniseries as "a fourteen-hour public apology to the White House from ABC executives for provoking public concern with The Day After."
+This depiction was objected to by those who saw it as needlessly provoking "overt jingoism," while labeling the miniseries "a fourteen-hour public apology to the White House from ABC executives for provoking public concern with The Day After."

-The miniseries' depiction of the takeover of the US by a communist authority mirrored occurrences in Nicaragua, helping to spur organizations such as the Freedom Federation into launching its own media campaign – along with William F. Buckley of the National Review and the Wall Street Journal – which used the film "as a pretext to persuade the public that the United States needed to continue its support of right-wing governments in Central America by aiding the Contras."
+The miniseries' depiction of the takeover of the US by a communist authority mirrored occurrences in Nicaragua, helping spur organizations such as the Freedom Federation into launching its own media campaign – along with William F. Buckley of the National Review and the Wall Street Journal – which used the film "as a pretext to persuade the public that the United States needed to continue its support of right-wing governments in Central America by aiding the Contras."